epsalt/homepage/README.md

 templates, using Python 3.

 ## Content
-Posts and other content pages are writtent in Markdown and live in the `content` directory.
+Posts and other content pages are written in Markdown and live in the `content` directory.
 YAML metadata in the page header is used to store titles, tags, dates, and other information.